6 Italian Liqueurs You've Never Heard Of (and 1 You Have)

 A large glass called a "demijohn" is taken out of storage and cleaned, a secret blend of herbs, dried fruits, and rare ingredients is left to infuse in pure alcohol or vodka, and then the tincture is left in the sun for a week or more for the diverse flavours to mature.

-The resulting brew is highly alcoholic, is bottled strictly for family consumption, and is sometimes brought out for special occasions.
+The resulting brew is highly alcoholic, bottled strictly for family consumption and sometimes brought out for special occasions.

-The best six Italian liqueurs (in no particular order) are:
+The best seven Italian liqueurs (in no particular order) are:

 - Amaro del Capo